ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

    Once the software passes testing, it needs to be packaged for distribution.
 Packaging involves bundling the necessary files, libraries, documentation, and other resources into a format suitable for distribution.
 This could be an installer for desktop applications, a package for server deployment, or a container image for cloud deployment.

 4. **Distribution**:
-   Distribution involves making the packaged software available to be be deployed.
+   Distribution involves making the packaged software available to be deployed.
 Distributing a Python package involves different infrastructure and requirements than, for instance, OCI images.
 Provisioning a stable and secure distribution pipeline is **paramount** to the overall security of the supply chain.

 5. **Deployment**:
    Deployment is the process of installing and configuring the software for use in the target environment.
 This could involve installing the software on individual servers, or deploying it to cloud platforms.
 Deployment also includes setting up configurations, databases, and any necessary integrations, as well as handling secret information.